lyon-fnal/paraviewForHep/docs/misc/pvOSPRay.md

 (Adam Lyon, October 2015, ParaView 4.4)

-NOTE - This does not work yet.
-See [my bug report](https://github.com/TACC/pvOSPRay/issues/24).
-[Still does not build - working on it]

 `pvOSPRay` is a ParaView plugin that uses the Intel OSPRay ray tracing framework.
 See [http://tacc.github.io/pvOSPRay/index.html](http://tacc.github.io/pvOSPRay/index.html).
 OSPRay is supposed to be a performant and enhanced volume rendering system.
 It seems to make very pretty pictures.
 Let's try it!

 ## Building